-- Workplace (multiple)

-- Time (day, week, month, quarter, year)

-- Operation (multiple)

-The workplaces selected determine which operations are available.

-- Operation status (multiple)

-The status in the status in this is a second status in the status - The operations available determine which operation states are available. - Duration (equal to, less than or equal to, greater than or equal to) If a duration is entered, only operating states with a matching duration are displayed (e.g. all operating states with a duration >5 minutes). - Frequency (equal to, greater than or equal to) If a frequency is entered, only operating states with a matching frequency are displayed (e.g. all operating states with a frequency >=2). - The frequency is a shift-related factor; an operating state active across two shifts is therefore considered twice here.
+- Workplace (multiple) - Time (day, week, month, quarter, year) - Operation (multiple) - The workplaces selected determine which operations are available. - Operation status (multiple) - The operations available determine which operation states are available. - Duration (equal to, less than or equal to, greater than or equal to) If a duration is entered, only operating states with a matching duration are displayed (e.g. all operating states with a duration >5 minutes). - Frequency (equal to, greater than or equal to) If a frequency is entered, only operating states with a matching frequency are displayed (e.g. all operating states with a frequency >=2). - The frequency is a shift-related factor; an operating state active across two shifts is therefore considered twice here.